seldonian-toolkit/Experiments/docs/source/overview.rst

 Overview
 ========

-This document explains how to run experiments with :term:`Seldonian algorithms<Seldonian Algorithm>` (SAs) using this library.
+This document explains how to run experiments with Seldonian algorithms (SAs) using this library.
 For a detailed description of what SAs are, see `the UMass AI Safety page <http://aisafety.cs.umass.edu/overview.html>`_, specifically `the 2019 Science paper <http://aisafety.cs.umass.edu/paper.html>`_.

 This document makes frequent references to the `Seldonian Engine library <https://seldonian-framework.github.io/Engine>`_, the core library for running Seldonian algorithms.